Nivea WonderBar Blackhead Clearing Scrub

 It is a surfactant and helps cleanse the skin.
 Surfactants gather oil, dirt, and other pollutants from your skin so they may be washed away easily.

-Palmitic Acid is a fatty acid found in our skin.
+Palmitic Acid is a fatty acid naturally found in our skin and in many plant and animal sources.
 In cosmetics, it is usually derived from palm oil.
-It is a cleanser, emollient, and emulsifier.
+It serves many purposes in skincare, acting as a cleanser, emollient, and emulsifier.

-Learn more about Stearic AcidCetearyl alcohol is a mixture of two fatty alcohols: cetyl alcohol and stearyl alcohol.
-It is mainly used as an emulsifier.
-Emulsifiers help prevent the separation of oils and products.
-Due to its composition, it can also be used to thicken a product or help create foam.
+Learn more about Stearic AcidCetearyl alcohol is a waxy mixture of two fatty alcohols: cetyl alcohol and stearyl alcohol.
+It is an emollient and emulsifier.

 Learn more about Cetearyl AlcoholSodium Sulfate is a type of sulfate.

-Fun fact: Betaine is naturally created in the skin and body.
-The kind found within cosmetic products can be either plant-derived or synthetic.
+Fun fact: Betaine naturally exists in the skin and the body.
+In cosmetic products, it can be either plant-derived (most commonly from sugar beets) or synthetically produced for consistency and stability.

 Learn more about BetaineCharcoal powder comes from grounded charcoal.
-Charcoal can originate from peat, coal, wood, coconut shell, or petroleum.
+Charcoal can originate from peat, bamboo, coal, wood, coconut shell, or petroleum.

 This ingredient has absorbent properties, making it great at absorbing oil.